KrzysztofCwalina/POLE/README.md

 // write to stream
 {
-    using PoleHeap heap = new PoleHeap(); // the heap rents buffers from a pool HelloModel hello = HelloModel.Allocate(heap); // this does not actually allocate anthing on the GC heap. hello.Message = Utf8.Allocate(heap, "Hello World!"); // this does not actually allocate anthing on the GC heap. hello.RepeatCount = 5;
+    using PoleHeap heap = new PoleHeap(); // the heap rents buffers from a pool var hello = heap.Allocate<TestModels.Server.HelloModel>();
+    hello.Message = "Hello World!"; // this does not actually allocate anthing on the GC heap. hello.RepeatCount = 5;
     SetIsEnabled(hello, true); // hello is a struct (no alloc), but has reference semantics, e.g. can passed to methods that mutate